Bayesian Modeling for Aggregated Relational Data: A Unified Perspective: Bayesian Models for ARD

-A well-known principle of the social dynamics that drive network relationships is homophily, or the phenomenon in which individuals who are more similar are more likely to be connected \citep{coleman_1958,lazarsfeld_merton_1954}.
-In practice, this is typically formulated in statistical models via individual-level covariates, such as gender, age, socioeconomic status, etc. In Bayesian models for ARD {which attempt to account for this principle,} patterns of ties across similar (and dissimilar) individuals are explicitly used to account for patterns of nonrandom mixing (i.e., overdispersion).
+} A well-known principle of the social dynamics that drive network relationships is homophily, or the phenomenon in which individuals who are more similar are more likely to be connected \citep{coleman_1958,lazarsfeld_merton_1954}.
+In practice, this is typically formulated in statistical models via individual-level covariates, such as gender, age, socioeconomic status, etc. In Bayesian models for ARD which attempt to account for this principle, patterns of ties across similar (and dissimilar) individuals are explicitly used to account for patterns of nonrandom mixing (i.e., overdispersion).
 In the ARD setting, collecting this additional information from survey respondents is relatively easy.
 However, by design, we do not collect data from members of the subpopulations of interest; instead, the models that follow use external data sources to calculate the relative frequencies of each demographic variable within each subpopulation.
 For example, data from the U.S. Social Security administration (SSA) can be used to construct age profiles for names.
-These models do not enforce homophily explicitly (i.e., there is no assumption of homophiliy in the model specification), but instead specify flexible parameterizations that allow for variability in the likelihood of ties based on these demographic groups and allow us to examine whether or not homophily is exhibited in the ARD we collected.
+These models do not enforce homophily explicitly (i.e., there is no assumption of {homophily} in the model specification), but instead specify flexible parameterizations that allow for variability in the likelihood of ties based on these demographic groups and allow us to examine whether or not homophily is exhibited in the ARD we collected.

-The model specification discussed below also allow us to examine broader patterns of nonrandom mixing not directly implied by homophily.
+The model specification discussed below also {allows} us to examine broader patterns of nonrandom mixing not directly implied by homophily.
 Borrowing the example discussed in \citet{zheng_how_2006}, ``people with certain diseases may not necessarily associate with each other, but they could have a higher propensity to know health care workers.''
 As these models require the incorporation of covariate or demographic information, we do not consider them for our simulation studies.
-However, these models provide important extensions if such covariate information is available.
+However, these models provide important extensions if such covariate information is available. {This is a particularly active area of research in ARD modeling, with recent extensions and applications including \citet{baum2023uses, quaye2023application, laga2023correlated}.
+Here we briefly describe two extensions, which allow increasingly flexible covariate information.} \\ \paragraph{Discrete nonrandom mixing model} \citet{mccormick_how_2010} suppose $A$ alter groups and $E$ ego groups (e.g., based on demographics such as gender or age).
+For respondent $i$ belonging to ego group $e$,